Trinitrotoluenisti/kevin/README.md

 > For default, it loads `ProductionConfigs`: to load `DebugConfigs` or `TestingConfigs` add a `-d` or a `-t` respectively (for more informations see [api/application/configs.py](/api/application/configs.py)).

-If you also want to see APIs logs, use `python3 log_visualizer.py`.

 ### Running Website

 `python3 run.py`.
 Rememer to activate the venv first.